da111003/da111003-Heart-Attack-Prediction/README.md

 # Heart Attack Prediction

 ## Introduction
 This README provides an overview of an ML project for heart disease prediction, along with key information on its attributes and the machine learning model used for prediction.
-The dataset contains information from includes four databases: Cleveland, Hungary, Switzerland, and Long Beach V. It consists of 76 attributes, but all published experiments refer to using a subset of 14 of them.
+The dataset contains information which includes four databases: Cleveland, Hungary, Switzerland, and Long Beach V. It consists of 76 attributes, but all published experiments refer to using a subset of 14 of them.
 The primary target attribute is "target," which indicates the presence of heart disease in the patient.
 It is an integer value where 0 represents no disease and 1 represents the presence of disease.

 ## Machine Learning Details
 - Language Used: Python.